TeleMelody: Lyric-to-Melody Generation with a Template-Based Two-Stage Method: Experimental Settings

-We invite $10$ participants with music knowledge as human annotators to evaluate $10$ songs in each language.
+\paragraph{Subjective Evaluation} We invite $10$ participants (including 7 amateurs and 3 professionals) as human annotators to evaluate $10$ songs in each language.
 We require each participant to rate properties of the melodies in a five-point scale, from 1 (Poor) to 5 (Perfect).
 The whole evaluation is conducted in a blind-review mode.
-Following previous works \cite{sheng2020songmass,zhu2018xiaoice, watanabe2018melody}, we use following subjective metrics to evaluate the generated melodies: 1) Harmony: Is the melody itself harmonious?
-2) Rhythm : Is the rhythm of the melody sounds natural and suitable for lyrics?
+Referring to previous works \cite{sheng2020songmass,zhu2018xiaoice,watanabe-etal-2018-melody}, we use following subjective metrics to evaluate the generated melodies: 1) Harmony: Is the melody itself harmonious?
+2) Rhythm : Is the rhythm sounds natural and suitable for lyrics?
 3) Structure: Does the melody consist of repetitive and impressive segments?
 4) Quality: What is the overall quality of the melody?